Government Electricity Credit

 What if I have a PAYG meter?

 Arrangements have been put in place for customers using hardship PAYG meters, around how you will receive the credit.
-Some meters will have to the credit applied in multiple instalments over a number of days but we will be communicating directly with affected customers in advance of the credit being applied.
+Some meters will have the credit applied in multiple instalments over a number of days but we will be communicating directly with affected customers in advance of the credit being applied.

 What if I pay my landlord for my electricity?